mecid/mecid.github.io/_posts/2025-05-13-optimized-mathematical-computations-in-swift.md

 The Accelerate framework is a huge topic, and it deserves a series of posts to cover at least half of its functionality.
 I will start with the most common stuff that you might need in your apps.
 But first, let’s define what the Accelerate framework is.
 Apple introduced the Accelerate framework many years ago, so it is available almost on every version of Apple platforms.
 It is a high-performance and energy-efficient way of doing computations using the vector-processing capabilities of the device.

-The Accelerate framework contains a collection of APIs for digital signal processing called vDSP.
+The Accelerate framework contains a collection of APIs for digital signal processing called *vDSP*.
 It provides tons of highly optimized functions for operations on large data collections.
 Let’s start with the most basic one.
 How often do you find yourself writing code like this?

 ```swift
 let values = [6,6,8,7,8,10,10.0]
 let sum = values.reduce(0.0, +)
 ```

 It might look simple and fast when you have 10-20 values, but what about millions of data points?
-We can leverage the power of vector-processing capabilities of the device by using the vDSP functions provided by the Accelerate framework.
+We can leverage the power of vector-processing capabilities of the device by using the *vDSP* functions provided by the Accelerate framework.

 ```swift
 import Accelerate